emacsorphanage/git-gutter/README.md

 ### Backends

-`git-gutter.el` supports following version control systems
+`git-gutter.el` supports following Version Control Systems (VCS)

 - [Git](http://git-scm.com/)(1.7.0 or higher)
 - [Mercurial](https://www.mercurial-scm.org/)
 - [Subversion](https://subversion.apache.org/)(1.8 or higher)
 - [Bazaar](http://bazaar.canonical.com/en/)
+- Any other VCS (Perforce, ClearCase, CVS, Team Foundation Server, Patch embedded in email ...)

 You can set backends which `git-gutter.el` will be used.
 Default value of `git-gutter:handled-backends` is `'(git)`.
 If you want to use